 According to an annual survey conducted by the National Association of Colleges and Employers (NACE), employers prefer to hire candidates who have relevant experience.
-For college students, internships are a great way to gain the experience that employers value.
+For university students, internships are a great way to gain the experience that employers value.

 - What is an internship?

 Internships are monitored work experiences that include learning goals and reflection.

 - May be part-time or full-time

 - Last at least ten weeks long and ten hours per week

 - Are available to all Calvin students who are sophomores or above